-If you’ve watered your tree regularly, hopefully you’ll be able to enjoy it through the New Year.
-However, if that’s not the case and your tree is dry and dropping needles it’s best to take it down early.
+If you’ve watered your tree regularly, hopefully, you’ll be able to enjoy it through the New Year.
+However, if that’s not the case and your tree is dry and dropping needles, it’s best to take it down early.
 A dried-out Christmas tree can become a fire hazard.
 Here are some things that will help with the process.

 1. Grab a five-gallon bucket.
 A five-gallon bucket will work well for emptying the remaining water in the tree stand.
 If you don’t have a bucket, visit your local retailer.
 Retailers, such as Home Depot, sell buckets with handles at an affordable price.

 3. Get out your broom and dustpan.
-If you find vacuuming therapeutic or you vacuum your home frequently, you may want to use it to clean up the fallen tree needles.
+If you find vacuuming therapeutic or vacuum your home frequently, you may want to use it to clean up fallen tree needles.
 Unfortunately, tree needles can clog your indoor vacuum and even cause damage.
 For this job, a broom and dustpan will work best.
 A wet/dry vacuum with a lot of power and a wide hose may also work well.

 Recycling your tree